 8.0 UNCERTAINTY OF MEASUREMENT

 When interpreting laboratory reports, consideration should always be given to the Uncertainty of Measurement (UoM) associated with the test result, because no measurement is absolutely exact.
-When a quantity is measured, the outcome depends on the measuring system, e.g., test procedure, environmental conditions, volumetric effects, reference values, sampling matrix, operator etc. Therefore all measurements are subject to uncertainty and this should be taken into account in the interpretation of laboratory results.
+When a quantity is measured, the outcome depends on the measuring system, e.g., test procedure, environmental conditions, volumetric effects, reference values, sampling matrix, operator etc. therefore all measurements are subject to uncertainty and this should be taken into account in the interpretation of laboratory results.
 This can have a bearing on immunoassay test results which are close to their cut-off point and therefore within the range of measurement uncertainty for the test cut-off.

 Clinical consideration and judgment should be applied to any immunoassay test result.
 Repeat testing or confirmatory analysis may be requested if required.
 The tests reported are qualitative with the exception of Alcohol which is quantitative when present above the cut-off (30 mg/dL).